BlueSlimeDev/NMSHandlerAPI/README.md

-# MenuHandlerAPI | A SIMPLE MENU HANDLER USING NBT Items
+# InventoryHandlerAPI | A SIMPLE INVENTORY HANDLER USING NBT Items

 ---